TwinCAT HMI Server Extension

 Sufficient logging allows answering nearly any question about what a program is doing.
 There are two sides we see to increased visibility: the first is visibility into what our code is doing after it’s running and people are using the software we have written.
 The second is visibility into your code during development.
 There are different ways to take logs depending on the framework we are talking about.
 On this page, we shall describe how we can take logs for the Beckhoff HMI extension module.

 TcHmiSrv is the namespace where we have Context.
 ITcHmiSrvExtHost interface has a method send.
-This can be used to write log file to the HomeAutomationMainDoorStatusReader\.engineering_servers\HomeAutomationMainDoorStatusReader as SQlite database.
+This can be used to write a log file to the HomeAutomationMainDoorStatusReader\.engineering_servers\HomeAutomationMainDoorStatusReader as SQlite database.
 HomeAutomationMainDoorStatusReader is our project name.

 namespace TcHmiSrv.Management